 Family trusts only distribute income to your lineal family

-One of the main disadvantages of a family trust is that you can’t add people outside your family, and you can’t add additional shareholders.
+One of the main disadvantages of a family trust is that you can't add people outside your family or add additional shareholders.
 Therefore, if you plan to run your business from a family trust and desire to grow your business beyond your family in the future, then a family trust may be a significant disadvantage.

 Family trusts do not scale well

-If your business truly takes off and profits begin to exceed $500,000 per annum, the tax planning of a family trust becomes increasingly difficult.
+If your business takes off and profits exceed $500,000 per annum, the tax planning of a family trust becomes increasingly tricky.
 In this case, a company becomes a better solution.

 Family trusts cannot access government grants